brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 .. note::

-   Approximately every 2 months a new version of of the Schema.org definitions is `released <https://schema.org/docs/releases.html>`_.
+   Approximately every 2 months a new version of the Schema.org definitions is `released <https://schema.org/docs/releases.html>`_.
 The extension adopts these changes in future releases.
 If you register a pending property for a type, this property can be included in the core vocabulary in a later